-Mrs L.M.
-HARVEY: The Road Traffic Amendment (Impounding and Confiscation of Vehicles) Bill 2016 contains measures to address the reckless use of motor vehicles on our roads.
-Broadly, this bill amends the Road Traffic Act 1974-Road Traffic Act-and associated legislation to provide additional powers for a court to confiscate a vehicle used to commit an "impounding offence, driving" or as these are colloquially known, a "hoon" offence"; to provide police with powers to seize and confiscate any unlicensed motorcycle that has been ridden on a road if the motorcycle has been unlicensed for two years or more; and to enable the early disposal of uncollected impounded vehicles to reduce storage costs currently being incurred by WA Police when a vehicle owner decides not to collect their vehicle once the impounding period has ended.
+The Road Traffic Amendment (Impounding and Confiscation of Vehicles) Bill 2016 contains measures to address the reckless use of motor vehicles on our roads.
+Broadly, this bill amends the Road Traffic Act 1974 and associated legislation to provide additional powers for a court to confiscate a vehicle used to commit an "impounding offence, driving" or, as these are colloquially known, a "hoon offence"; to provide police with powers to seize, pending confiscation, any unlicensed motorcycle that has been ridden on a road if the motorcycle has been unlicensed for two years or more; and to enable the early disposal of uncollected impounded vehicles to reduce storage costs currently being incurred by WA Police when a vehicle owner decides not to collect their vehicle once the impounding period has ended.